Why LVT is Used to Increase Home Resale Values

-Luxury vinyl tile and luxury vinyl plank are both common materials used in renovations and new construction and are both waterproof.
+General contractors and home improvement specialists commonly use luxury vinyl tile and luxury vinyl in renovations and new construction.
 The tile is made to look like, well, tile and comes in a number of colors.
 The tile is glued down rather than snapped together on top of the existing floor like LVP.
 The planks are generally made to look like hardwood.
 Because they snap together, they exist more as a “floating floor” on top of the ground beneath it.

-We take on a lot of kitchen and bathroom renovations, which means we’re able to quickly source and install LVT and LVP.
-Once installed, the flooring gives homes a much more clean and modern look that current home buyers are looking for.
-The flooring also adds some durability to the home because the materials can stand up to more elements than other, cheaper options.
-Durability and easy maintenance are key concerns for home buyers, especially millennials who now make up about 40% of the home buying population.
+We take on a lot of kitchen and bathroom renovations.
+Therefore, we’re able to quickly source and install LVT and LVP.
+After installation, the flooring gives homes a cleaner, modernized look that current homebuyers desire.
+The flooring is durable and the materials stand up to moisture and usage better than other, cheaper options.
+Durability and easy maintenance are key concerns for homebuyers, especially millennials, who now make up about 40% of the home buying population.

-Both LVT and LVP are commonly used Curbio materials because they look great and are easy to maintain, which are two of the main qualifiers for Curbio’s curated selection of materials.
+Our home improvement specialists install LVT and LVP materials in homes because they’re cost effective.
+They also look great and are easy to maintain.
+These are three of the main qualifiers for Curbio’s curated selection of materials.

-Its durability and water resistance makes it a great material to increase value in rental properties, kitchens, bathrooms, and laundry rooms, but we don’t always choose luxury vinyl for our properties.
+Its durability and water resistance makes it a great material to increase value in rental properties, kitchens, bathrooms, and laundry rooms.
+However, we don’t always choose luxury vinyl for our properties.
 While the material is durable and stands up to water well, it’s softer than hardwood and tile.
 Because of this, tile and hardwood floors are sometimes worth the investment in higher-end homes.